-The dominant influence of COVID-19 on economic activity in 2020 is evident from state-level output and employment.
+A further perspective on the dominant influence of COVID-19 on economic activity in 2020 is from the evolution of state-level output and employment.
 Charts 3 and 4 show, respectively, changes in state final demand and monthly hours worked by state.
 All states experienced large decreases in final demand and employment from the March to June quarters, albeit with some dispersion that seems to have been primarily related to severity of the initial COVID-19 outbreak (for example, larger decreases in final demand in New South Wales and Victoria than South Australia or Western Australia).
 Thereafter, all states except Victoria saw increased final demand and employment.
-By the September quarter, final demand in Western Australia, South Australia and Queensland had returned almost to March levels; and monthly hours worked in those states in November were higher than or back to being at most only 1 per cent behind March.
+By the September quarter, final demand in Western Australia, South Australia and Queensland had returned almost to March levels; and monthly hours worked in those states in December were higher than or back to being at most only 1 per cent behind March.
 By comparison, state demand in Victoria in September remained 9.5 per cent below March.
 Monthly hours worked in September in Victoria were 13.8 per cent below in March.
-With the commencement of relaxation of government restrictions, however, monthly hours worked improved by November to be 4.5 per cent below in March.
+With the commencement of relaxation of government restrictions, however, monthly hours worked improved in Victoria by December to be 4.9 per cent below in March.